hdShang/arxiv-daily/docs/cs-AI/2025-08-26/papers/250819069v1-can-structured-templates-facilitate-llms-in-tackling-harder-tasks-an.md

 ---
 layout: default
-title: Can Structured Templates Facilitate LLMs in Tackling Harder Tasks? : An Exploration of Scaling Laws by Difficulty
+title: "Can Structured Templates Facilitate LLMs in Tackling Harder Tasks? : An Exploration of Scaling Laws by Difficulty"
 ---

 # Can Structured Templates Facilitate LLMs in Tackling Harder Tasks? : An Exploration of Scaling Laws by Difficulty